Mark your Calendar

 night.

-happens monthly if the conditions are right.
+astronomical conditions are right.

-science in the United States of America!
+Lots of weird and bizarre science in the United States of

 The Native Americans who lived in